NHL Odds

 When betting on the NHL, knowing the odds is crucial.
 The NHL odds should be a major variable in determining which team to bet on in any given game because the odds determine your return on investment.
 In general, the bigger the favourite a team is the less you will win by betting the moneyline on that team and vice versa.
 The bigger the underdog, the more you will win if that team pulls off the upset.
-Here at NHL Betting Tips we provide up to date NHL Odds for every game on every single night.
-Below you will find live NHL odds taken directly from Bodog.com.

 Check out the NHL futures betting page for Stanley Cup betting odds and more.

-Moneyline Odds
+Decimal Odds

 American Odds

-The odds shown in our NHL odds feed are American style odds.
 In this format the odds are stated as either a positive or a negative number of 100 or higher.
 If the odds are shown as a negative this means the team is the favourite and that you must bet this amount to win $100.
 If the odds are shown as a positive this means the team is the underdog and the number shown is how much you would win if you placed a $100 wager.
 Here is an example:

 Buffalo Sabres +120